|(Credit: NYU Abu Dhabi)|

 The only defect was a superficial mark left behind by the crack in the middle.
 The percentage of healing was 6.7 percent, which researchers calculated by comparing the amount of force required to break the crystal before and after the healing process.

-Provided by New York University Written by Deepthi Unnikrishnan
+The above story is based on Material Provided by New York University.
+Written by Deepthi Unnikrishnan